 Finding a middle ground or balance can be tricky.

-In this guide, we’re going to give you all the tips and secrets you need to know about how often you should wash your hair.
+In this guide, we’re going to give you all the tips and secrets you need to know about how often should you wash oily hair.

 Know your hair type